💳 Fintech · B2C · Payment Infrastructure

 a Text

-Designed Paymack a money transfer and bills payment gateway that removes friction from everyday financial transactions, built for the Nigerian mobile first market.
+A product design project for Findworka — I designed Paymack, a money transfer and bills payment gateway that removes friction from everyday financial transactions, built for the Nigerian mobile first market.

 3in1